-Post forecasts that the sugar cane crop will increase by 2 percent to 19.5 million MT in the 2019/20 MY, from 19.0 million MT in the 2018/19 MY.
-This is based on normal weather conditions, improved sugar cane yields and increases in area planted for small scale growers who receive financial, input and technical support from the industry.
-This increase will be partially offset by reduced cane production due to some growers diversifying to other profitable crops, and lower replanting from growers who are under financial distress.
-Increases in input costs (fertilizers, labor, electricity and fuel), and the lower sugar cane prices in the 2018/19 MY are expected to negatively impact growers in the 2019/20 MY.
-The 2018/19 MY production was revised downwards from 19.3 million MT to 19.0 million MT based on final industry data.
+Post forecasts that the sugar cane crop will increase by 1 percent to 19.4 million MT in the 2020/21 MY, from 19.2 million MT in the 2019/20 MY.
+This is based on good weather and growing conditions, improved sugar cane yields from new cane varieties, and increases in area planted for small scale growers who received financial, input and technical support from the industry through SAFDA and SASA.
+This increase will be partially offset by reduced cane production due to some growers diversifying to more profitable crops, and lower replanting from growers who are under financial distress.
+Increases in input costs (fertilizers, labor, and electricity) is also expected to negatively impact some growers in the 2020/21 MY.
+The 2019/20 MY production was revised downwards to 19.2 million MT based on final industry data.
+The industry expects the impact of Covid-19 on the 2020/21 MY and 2019/20 MY sugar cane production to be minimal if operations continue and there is minimal disruptions to input or labor supply.
 There is no commercial sugar beet production in South Africa.

 The impact of the drought on sugar cane production from the 2014/15 MY and 2016/17 MY is evident in Figure 3.
-Sugar cane yields are expected to increase to 69 MT/hectare (HA) in the 2019/20 MY, from 68 MT/HA in the 2018/19 MY.
+Sugar cane yields are expected to increase to 77.3 MT/hectare (HA) in the 2020/21 MY, from 77.1 MT/HA in the 2019/20 MY, due to new varieties and good growing conditions.
+Table 1 shows the cane yields since the 2012/13 MY.
 Notably, the variation in cane yields ranges widely from 30 MT/HA for dryland smallholder farmers in the Kwa-Zulu Natal Province to about 95 MT/HA for farmers in the irrigated growing regions of the Mpumalanga Province.

 Higher costs of production, due to increases in fertilizer, electricity and fuel costs, and declining sugar cane prices have resulted in some farmers diversifying to macadamia nuts, avocados, citrus, vegetables and poultry production.
-To reduce the cost of electricity, the SACGA has started the production of electricity using biogas under their subsidiary company Womoba Pty Ltd in partnership with a grower.
-It is expected that should the project prove to be viable, some sugar cane farmers especially in irrigated areas would also invest in biogas projects to improve farm profitability and reduce electricity costs.
+To reduce the cost of electricity, the SACGA has started the production of electricity using biogas under their subsidiary company Womoba Pty Ltd in partnership with one grower.
+It is expected that, should the project prove to be viable, some sugar cane farmers in irrigated areas would also invest in biogas projects to improve farm profitability and reduce electricity costs.